HELPING DETECT AND MANAGE

 Hydrogen Breath Testing (HBT)

-HBT is a non-invasive, and specific means of diagnosing small bowel sugar malabsorption.
+HBT is a non-invasive, and specific means of aiding in the diagnosis of small bowel sugar malabsorption.
 HBT makes use of gut bacteria’s ability to digest sugars and convert these to hydrogen & methane , which is then absorbed into the blood and can be measured in exhaled breath1.

 Ability to Detect & Manage Multiple Disorders